AmateurECE/twardyece-blog/_posts/2024-11-16-Stop-Force-Fitting-Layered-Architecture-Styles.md

 ---
 layout: post
-title: Stop Force-Fitting Layered Architecture Styles!
+title: Non-Layered Architecture Styles
 date: 2024-11-16
 categories: design
 ---

-# Stop Force-Fitting Layered Architecture Styles!
+# Non-Layered Architecture Styles

 I design medical devices for a living.
 These are products with a fantastic amount of technical and regulatory complexity, and over the last decade, my